 Let’s cast all that aside for a moment and dive into consumerist psychology first.

-The psychology of backlog culture is pretty simple at surface level.
+The psychology behind backlog culture is simple at surface level.
 You buy more games or media than you have the time (and oftentimes money) to consume.
 Much like an addiction, consumerism is an act of trying to replicate a sense of intoxication we find from buying impulse items.